Amlodipine/benazepril (By mouth)

 - Do not use this medicine together with aliskiren if you have diabetes.

-- Some foods and medicines can affect how amlodipine/benazepril works.
+- Some medicines can affect how amlodipine/benazepril works.
 Tell your doctor if you are taking any of the following:

-- Diuretics (water pills, such as amiloride, spironolactone, triamterene)
+- Diuretics (water pills), including amiloride, spironolactone, triamterene

 - Insulin or oral diabetes medicine

-- NSAID pain or arthritis medicine, such as aspirin, celecoxib, diclofenac, ibuprofen, indomethacin, naproxen
+- NSAID pain or arthritis medicine, including aspirin, celecoxib, diclofenac, ibuprofen, naproxen

 - Ask your doctor before you use any medicine, supplement, or salt substitute that contains potassium.